cveras33/python-api-challenge/README.md

 #### Cloudiness (%) vs. Latitude ####
 ![ncloudiness](https://github.com/cveras33/python-api-challenge/blob/main/Images/northern_clousiness_linregress.png)

+The linear regression plot above shows the relationship between latitude in the northern hemisphere and cloud coverage.
+Cloud coverage and latitude have a positive correlation in the northern hemisphere.
+Again, looking at the data points alone, it is difficult to come to that conclusion, but the linear regression line helps give a bit more indication as that.
+We can also tell there is a lack of correlation between the two variables here because the r-value is fairly close to 0.

 #### Wind Speed (mph) vs. Latitude ####
 ![nwindspeed](https://github.com/cveras33/python-api-challenge/blob/main/Images/northern_wind_linregress.png)

+The linear regression plot above shows the relationship between latitude in the northern hemisphere and wind speed measured in MPH.
+Wind speed and latitude have a positive correlation in the northern hemisphere.
+Still, there is no great correlation between the two variables in this plot, as shown by the r-value being so close to 0.

 ### Southern Hemisphere Analysis ###